johnlindquist/file-forge/templates/main/plan.md

 - Begin with a high-level summary clearly describing the goal of the task.
 - Step 0 must always instruct the junior developer to create a new branch using standard GitHub workflows specifically addressing the <task/>.
 - The numbered steps should be concise, explicit, and unambiguous.
-- Each step must contain a code snippet, command, or clear action that directly modifies the codebase.
+- Each step must contain COMPLETE code snippets, commands, or clear actions that directly modify the codebase.
 - Ensure each step is small, focused, and individually verifiable.
+- **Code Snippets:**
+  - Always provide COMPLETE code for each file being modified, not just fragments.
+  - Show the ENTIRE function or component being changed, with context.
+  - Clearly indicate what code is being removed and what is being added.
+  - For larger files, use comments like `// ... existing code ...` to indicate unchanged sections, but be sure to include sufficient context.
 - **Verification:**
   - Include instructions to programmatically verify each step's changes *before* committing.
   - **Run linters and type checks (`npm run lint`, `npm run typecheck`, or similar) frequently.**